TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 -   Var:
     ****cgDirLibreofficeConf=\"\$HOME/.config/libreoffice/4/user/database/biblio\"****

-    Thls is the location of Libreoffice\'s bibliography DB connection information.
+    This is the location of Libreoffice\'s bibliography DB connection information.

 -   Var: ****cgDirStatus=\"status\"****

-    When a command updates a file, a datestamped status file is created in the cgDirStatus directory.
-If dependent file has a newer time than it\'s correspoinding status file, then the update command will be run.
+    When a command updates a file, a date-stamped status file is created in the cgDirStatus directory.
+If dependent file has a newer time than it\'s corresponding status file, then the update command will be run.

     Deleting all the files in the cgDirStatus dir will force all of the